RenneLab/hybkit/README.rst

 Welcome to *hybkit*, a toolkit for analysis of ".hyb" format genomic sequence data.
 This software is available via Github, at http://www.github.com/RenneLab/hybkit .

-This project contains multiple major components:
+This project contains multiple components:
     #.
 A toolkit of command-line utilities for manipulating,
        analyzing, and plotting data contained within hyb-format files.
 (ToDo)
     #.
 Several template analysis piplelines providing example analyses for hybrid sequence data.